Political Parties and Elections Bill

 The Bill makes some amendments to the regulation of party funding and election expenditure that is set out in the Political Parties, Elections and Referendums Act 2000.

-In particular, the Act will:
+In particular, the Bill seeks to:

 • enable political parties to put forward four extra Electoral Commissioners and relax political restrictions on staff of the commission